masak/alma/spec/02-expressions.md

 The `~` operator converts a value to a string (`Str`).

-The `?` operator converts a value to a boolean value (`Bool`); the `!` operator does the conversion, but also negates the boolean value.
+The `?` operator converts a value to a boolean value (`Bool`); the `!` operator converts to a boolean value, but also negates the result.

 ## 2.12 Arithmetic operators